Online network change point detection with missing values and temporal dependence: Problem setup

-\begin{assumption}[No change point] Assume that $M(1) = M(2) = \cdots$. \end{assumption}
+\begin{assumption}[No change point] Assume that $\Theta(1) = \Theta(2) = \cdots$. \end{assumption}

-\begin{assumption}[One change point] Assume that there exists a positive integer $\Delta \geq 1$ such that $M(1) = \cdots M(\Delta) \neq M(\Delta + 1) = \cdots$. \end{assumption}
+\begin{assumption}[One change point] Assume that there exists a positive integer $\Delta \geq 1$ such that $\Theta(1) = \cdots \Theta(\Delta) \neq \Theta(\Delta + 1) = \cdots$. \end{assumption}

-From Assumptions~\ref{assume-model}, \ref{assume-no-change} and \ref{assume-one-change}, we show that we are concerned with detecting change points in the underlying network distributions, but not the missingness mechanisms.
-In fact, we allow the missingness distributions $\Pi(t) = (\pi_{ij, t}) \in \mathbb{R}^{n \times n}$ to be distinct at every time point.
-The heterogeneity of the missingness distributions, undoubtedly, increases the difficulty in detecting the changes in the graphon changes.
+In view of Assumptions~\ref{assume-model-new}, \ref{assume-no-change} and \ref{assume-one-change}, we are concerned with detecting change points in the underlying network distributions, but not the missingness mechanisms.
+In fact, we allow the missingness probability matrix $\Pi(t)$ defined in \Cref{def-sample} to be distinct at every time point.
+The heterogeneity of the missingness probability matrices, undoubtedly, increases the difficulty in detecting the changes in the graphon changes.